freedomofpress/securedrop/docs/install.md

 Once the installation is complete, the addresses for each Tor Hidden Service will be available in the following files in `install_files/ansible-base`:

 * `app-source-ths`: This is the .onion address of the Source Interface
 * `app-document-aths`: This is the `HidServAuth` configuration line for the Document Interface.
-You need to add this line to your torrc and restart Tor in order to connect to the hidden service address included in the line.
+During a later step, this will be automatically added to your Tor configuration file in order to exclusively connect to the hidden service.
 * `app-ssh-aths`: Same as above, for SSH access to the Application Server.
 * `mon-ssh-aths`: Same as above, for SSH access to the Monitor Server.